canonical/rockcraft/docs/reference/extensions.rst

   parts:
     flask-framework/runtime-slices:
       stage-packages:
-        # list required package slices for your flask application below.
+        # list required Chisel package slices for your flask application below.
         - libxml2_libs

 ``parts`` > ``flask-framework/runtime-debs`` > ``stage-packages``
 =================================================================

-You can use this key to specify any Debian packages required for your Flask application.
+You can use this field to specify any Debian packages required for your Flask application.
 For example, below we use it to specify ``libpq-dev``:

 .. code-block:: yaml